zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `maxQueryExecutionTime` - If query execution time exceed this given max execution time (in milliseconds) then logger will log this query.

+-   `poolSize` - Configure maximum number of active connections is the pool.

 -   `namingStrategy` - Naming strategy to be used to name tables and columns in the database.

 -   `entityPrefix` - Prefixes with the given string all tables (or collections) on this data source.